For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on Faster-than-Nyquist and Deep Learning: System Model of Conventional FTN Signaling

-Finally, the samples of the received symbols can be formulated as (\ref{eq:received_samples}).
+Finally, the samples of the received symbols can be formulated as

-As seen, different from the conventional Nyquist-criterion transmission system, each sampled symbol in FTN signaling contains not only the expected symbol but also the adjacent ones.
-Meanwhile, due to the non-orthogonality between different samples in the matched filter, the noise in $y_n$ becomes colored noise.
-All these new features make it more difficult to recover the original symbols in the FTN receiver.
+Different from the conventional Nyquist-criterion transmission system, each sampled symbol in FTN signaling contains both the expected symbol and the adjacent ones.
+Meanwhile, due to the non-orthogonality between different samples in the matched filter, the noise becomes colored noise.
+All these new features make it difficult to recover the original symbols in the FTN receiver.